-Next, pick the location(s) where you’ll place your vending machine or machines.
+Next, pick the location(s) where you’ll place your vending machine.

 Think about viable areas, consider the anchor stores nearby, get an idea of traffic on that street, and review any other factors that could help you determine whether or not you have selected a strong location.

-The best options for vending machines include places that require waiting, high foot traffic locations, places with residential and/or commercial property like apartment complexes or doctor’s offices, etc.
+The best options for vending machines include places that require waiting, high foot traffic locations, and places with residential and/or commercial properties like apartment complexes or doctor’s offices.

-Either use a locator service to find a good location, or you can find one yourself, which we’ll talk about more in step three.
+Either use a locator service to find a good location, or you can find one yourself.

 If you choose to find a vending machine location yourself, you’ll need to contact local businesses to arrange a partnership deal.